June 2026

 Südsteiermark, Austria

-Sauvignon Blanc has permeated the wine world so strongly that every major wine producing country in the world grows it to some extent.
-We would hazard a guess that you might not have ever tried sauvignon blanc from Austria.
-Well, we are excited for you to try it, as we truly believe this bottle of wine to be world class.
+Sauvignon Blanc has permeated the wine world so completely that it is grown in every major wine-producing country in the world.
+We would hazard a guess that you have not tried Sauvignon Blanc from Austria, and we are excited for you to try this one.

-Tement is a winery that embraces the unknown and the discoveries that lie ahead.
+The ethos of Tement is to embrace the unknown and the discoveries that lie ahead.
 Their website says it best: “Those who merely continue what their ancestors did, without questioning, stay spellbound without the chance to ever see something with their own eyes.”
-Chills.
-It almost sounds like a motivational quote rather than a website about wine.
-However, it fits perfectly for us because wine is a major motivator of ours.
+We couldn’t agree more, and we love how this philosophy guides their winemaking.

 This wine is Tement’s flagship wine.
 There’s bracing acidity that pushes the wine through, exploring flavors of bright citrus and kiwi, green herbs, salinity, and so much more through the finish.
-After it’s finished fermenting, they let the dead yeast cells stay in contact with the wine to take away some of the bite and sharp edges.
-It was a calculated move that we support because otherwise it might have been too rigid and lean.
-This wine is refreshing yet still commands respect.
+After it’s finished fermenting, they let the spent yeast cells stay in contact with the wine to take away some of the bite and sharp edges.
+We love this winemaking decision, as it softens the wine and keeps it from leaning overly rigit or lean.
+This wine is refreshing yet thoughtful.
 It’s easy to wax poetic about, and we’re excited for the discoveries you will find when drinking this wine.

 Pairing: Asparagus, Goat Cheese and Tarragon Tart